 A rush of euphoria or a “high” in the user that may include elevated mood or energy

-- Shivering or cold flashes in users
+Shivering or cold flashes in users

-- Reduced mental awareness or general sluggishness
+Reduced mental awareness or general sluggishness

-- A sharp decrease in motor skills
+A sharp decrease in motor skills

-- Dry mouth due to lack of saliva production
+Dry mouth due to lack of saliva production

-- Slowed breathing, often to a dangerous extent that suggests heroin overdose
+Slowed breathing, often to a dangerous extent that suggests heroin overdose

-- Severe itching due to heroin’s effects on nerve endings.
+Severe itching due to heroin’s effects on nerve endings.
 This very often leads to scabbing and scarring as well as an increased risk of skin infections.

 How quickly someone may experience these effects, and for how long, may depend on the quantity and purity of heroin ingested.
 For example, someone who smokes the drug or uses it intravenously is typically at a higher risk for addiction as heroin reaches the brain quicker with these methods of ingestion.
-The itching, vomiting, and nausea felt by inexperienced users of heroin typically subsides as they fall deeper into addiction.
+The itching, vomiting, and nausea felt by inexperienced users of heroin typically subside as they fall deeper into addiction.